MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 # Use core components

 These components provide the core to get started with setting up a Center of Excellence (CoE).
 They sync all your resources into entities and build admin apps on top of that to help you get more visibility of the apps, flows, and makers in your environment.
-Additionally, apps like the DLP Editor<!--note from editor: Discussion of this app has been commented out.--> and Set App Permissions help with daily admin tasks.
-The core components solution contains assets relevant only to admins.<!--note from editor: If this is the case, is it necessary to include information about permissions for individual apps?
-Can there be one blanket statement about permissions in this article?--> More information: [Set up core components](setup-core-components.md)
+Additionally, apps like the Set App Permissions help with daily admin tasks.
+The core components solution contains assets relevant only to admins.
+More information: [Set up core components](setup-core-components.md)

 ## Demo: Core components